emmy0la/Employee-Management-System-SQL-Project/README.md

-# Employee-Management-System-SQL-Project
+# Employee Management System SQL Project

+## Project Title

+Employee Management System SQL Database Project

+## Problem Statement

+Organizations need structured systems to manage employee information such as department assignments, job roles, salary history, attendance records, and performance reviews.
+When employee data is stored in scattered spreadsheets or disconnected systems, it becomes difficult for HR teams and management to analyze workforce information and make informed decisions.

+This project simulates a real world Employee Management System using SQL.
+The goal is to design a relational database that stores employee information and allows analysts to run queries that support HR reporting and workforce analysis.

+The project demonstrates how SQL can be used to organize organizational data, enforce relationships between tables, and answer important business questions related to employee management.

-Project Overview
+## Project Objectives

-This project demonstrates the design and analysis of an employee management database using SQL.
-The system stores and organizes employee records, departments, job roles, salary history, attendance records, and performance reviews.

-The project focuses on relational database design, data normalization, and analytical querying to answer business questions commonly faced by HR and management teams.

-The database was implemented using MySQL Workbench and populated using CSV datasets.

-Technologies Used

-SQL
-MySQL Workbench
-CSV Data Files
-GitHub

-Database Architecture
+Design a normalized relational database for managing employee data.

-The database follows a relational design where multiple tables interact through primary and foreign keys.
+Implement tables with primary keys and foreign key relationships.

-Tables in the database
+Store employee records, departments, jobs, salaries, attendance, and performance reviews.

+Write SQL queries to retrieve, filter, and analyze employee data.

+Generate insights that HR teams and managers can use for decision making.

+Demonstrate practical SQL skills used in real workplace data analysis.

+## Dataset Description

+The project uses structured sample datasets stored as CSV files.
+These files simulate organizational HR data.

 Employees
-Stores personal and employment details of staff members.
+Contains employee personal information, employment details, department assignments, and job roles.

 Departments
-Stores department names and their locations.
+Stores department names and office locations within the organization.

 Jobs
-Defines job roles and salary ranges.
+Defines job titles and salary ranges for each role.

 Salaries
-Stores employee salary records and salary history.
+Stores employee salary records and salary history across time periods.

 Attendance
-Tracks employee daily attendance including check-in and check-out times.
+Tracks daily attendance records including attendance status, check in time, and check out time.

 Performance
-Stores employee performance reviews and ratings.
+Stores employee performance review scores and feedback.

-Table Relationships
+The datasets were imported into the SQL database to populate the tables and simulate a functioning employee management system.

+## Database Schema

+The database follows a relational structure where tables are connected through primary and foreign key relationships.

+Main relationships in the system

-Employees → Departments using DepartmentID
-Employees → Jobs using JobID
+Employees linked to Departments through DepartmentID Employees linked to Jobs through JobID
-Employees → ManagerID referencing Employees (self relationship) Salaries → Employees using EmployeeID
-Attendance → Employees using EmployeeID
-Performance → Employees using EmployeeID
+Employees linked to Managers through ManagerID referencing Employees Salaries linked to Employees through EmployeeID Attendance linked to Employees through EmployeeID Performance linked to Employees through EmployeeID

-This relational structure supports scalable HR data management.
+An Entity Relationship Diagram illustrates the database structure and relationships between tables.

+ER Diagram

+images/ER_Diagram.png

-SQL Skills Demonstrated
+## SQL Analysis

-Database creation
-Table design and normalization
-Primary and foreign key implementation
-Self referencing relationships
-Data filtering using WHERE
-Logical operators including AND, OR, NOT
-Pattern filtering and conditional logic
-Sorting using ORDER BY
-Aggregation and filtering
-Data pagination using LIMIT and OFFSET
-Data joins including INNER JOIN and LEFT JOIN

-Business Questions Answered
+Several SQL queries were written to explore and analyze the employee database.

+Examples of SQL queries used in the analysis include:

-List all active employees in the organization
+Retrieve all active employees

-Identify employees who belong to a specific department such as Finance

-Find employees with salaries above a specific threshold

-Identify employees who were absent on certain days

-Retrieve employee attendance records for a specific period

-Identify departments and their locations

-List employees and their job roles

-Identify the highest earning employees

-Retrieve employees across multiple departments such as HR or Finance

-Example SQL Queries

-Active Employees

 SELECT *
 FROM Employees
 WHERE Status = 'Active';

-Employees in Finance Department
+Identify employees working in the Finance department

 SELECT
 e.EmployeeID,
 CONCAT(e.FirstName, ' ', e.LastName) AS FullName,
 d.DeptName
 FROM Employees e
-JOIN Departments d ON e.DepartmentID = d.DeptID
+JOIN Departments d
+ON e.DepartmentID = d.DeptID
 WHERE d.DeptName = 'Finance'
 AND e.Status = 'Active';

-High Salary Employees
+Identify employees earning above a specific salary threshold

 SELECT
 e.EmployeeID,
 CONCAT(e.FirstName, ' ', e.LastName) AS FullName,
 s.SalaryAmount
 FROM Employees e
-JOIN Salaries s ON e.EmployeeID = s.EmployeeID
+JOIN Salaries s
+ON e.EmployeeID = s.EmployeeID
 WHERE s.ToDate IS NULL
 AND s.SalaryAmount > 100000
 ORDER BY s.SalaryAmount DESC;

-Attendance Analysis
+Analyze attendance records within a specific date range

 SELECT
 a.AttendanceID,